Thickness of Base Metal using Relative Thickness Factor Solution

 Formula Used

-Thickness of the Base Metal = Relative Plate Thickness Factor*sqrt(Net Heat Supplied per Unit Length/((Temperature to Calculate Cooling Rate-Ambient Temperature)*Density*Specific Heat Capacity))
+Thickness of the Base Metal = Relative Plate Thickness Factor*sqrt(Net Heat Supplied Per Unit Length/((Temperature for Cooling Rate-Ambient Temperature)*Density of Electrode*Specific Heat Capacity))

 This formula uses 1 Functions, 7 Variables